 A good rule of thumb for carbohydrate fueling during a ride lasting longer than 60-90 minutes is to consume 30-90 grams of carbohydrates per hour.
 I recommend starting at the low end of this range; you can experiment with increasing (or decreasing) your carb intake during your rides from there.
 However, I recognize that a lot of individual variability affects fueling during runs, so this recommendation is not set in stone!

-You may wonder why I’m not advising you to consume gels and Bloks during your ride… While there’s a time and place for these simple sugar-based fuels, I recommend refueling your body with whole foods as much as possible during training.
-Gels and Bloks are ultra-processed foods and pose several potential problems, especially if you overuse them:
+So, can you simply fuel your ride with sports nutrition products, like gels and Bloks?
+While there’s absolutely a time and place for these simple sugar-based fuels, I recommend refueling your body with whole foods as much as possible during training.
+Processed sports nutrition products pose several potential problems if you rely too heavily on them:

 There are two fundamental nutrition principles to focus on after a mountain bike ride or race: